 - Example #1 - 1.
 The 3084 is operating in single image mode under MVS/XA. - 2.
-Side B is CONFIGed offline.
-When the CONFIG commands complete, the VARY PHYSICAL SIDE B OFF command is issued from the system console. - 3.
-MVS/XA continues to run on Side A uninterrupted. - 4.
-When the VARY PHYSICAL command completes, Side B can be taken for maintenance, powered down for engineering changes, or can be IPLed under MVS/SP, MVS/XA or VM/SP.
-MVS/XA will continue to operate on Side A uninterrupted. - Example #2 - 1.
-MVS/XA is running on Side B. VM/SP is running on Side A. - 2.
+The B-side is CONFIGEd offline.
+When the CONFIG commands complete, the 'VARYPHY SIDEB,OFF' command is issued from the A-side system console (the VARYPHY command must be issued from the system console of the side that is not being partitioned off). - 3.
+MVS/XA continues to run on the A-side uninterrupted. - 4.
+When the VARYPHY command completes, the B-side can be taken for maintenance, powered down for engineering changes, or can be IPLed under MVS/XA, MVS/SP, VM/SP, or the VM/XA Migration Aid.
+MVS/XA will continue to operate on the A-side uninterrupted. - Example #2 - 1.
+MVS/XA is running on the B-side.
+VM/SP is running on the A-side. - 2.
 VM/SP is quiesced.

-- 3. Side A is CONFIGed on from MVS/XA.
-When the CONFIG commands complete, the VARY PHYSICAL SIDE A ON is issued from the system console. - 4.
-When the VARY PHYSICAL command completes, MVS/XA is operating in single image mode. - Example #3 - The 3084 is in Partitioned Mode.
+- 3. Issue the 'VARYPHY SIDEA,ON' command from the B-side system console.
+When the VARYPHY command completes the hardware is now capable of single-image operation. - 4.
+Issue the MVS CONFIG commands to bring the elements of the A-side online.
+When the CONFIG commands complete, if no errors are encountered, MVS/XA is operating in single-image mode with all elements (A and B sides) available. - Example #3 - 1.
+The 3084 is in Partitioned Mode.
 Each side is operating under MVS/XA. - 2.
 One side is quiesced. - 3.
-The other side issues a CONFIG 'side on' command sequence.
-When the CONFIG command sequence completes, a VARY PHYSICAL SIDE ON command is issued from the system console.
-When the VARY PHYSICAL command completes, the 3084 will be operating in single image mode. - Example #4 - 1.
-MVS/SP is running on Side B. VM/SP is running on Side A. - 2.
-Side B (MVS) is quiesced. - 3.
-MVS/XA is IPLed on Side B. - 4.
-Side A (VM) is quiesced. - 5.
-MVS/XA (Side B) initiates a CONFIG side on command sequence to Side A. When the CONFIG commands complete, a VARY PHYS-ICAL SIDE A ON is issued from the system console. - 6.
-When VARY PHYSICAL command completes, MVS/XA is operating in single image mode.
+A 'VARYPHY SIDEx,ON' command is issued from the system console of the non-quiesced side.
+When the VARYPHY command completes the hardware is now capable of single-image operation. - 4.
+Issue the MVS CONFIG commands to bring the elements of the on-going side online.
+When the CONFIG commands complete, if no errors were encountered, MVS/XA will be operating in single-image mode with all elements (A and B sides) available. - Example #4 - 1.
+MVS/SP is running on the B-side.
+VM/SP is running on the A-side. - 2.
+The B-side (MVS) is guiesced. - 3.
+MVS/XA is IPLed on the B-side. - 4.
+The A-side (VM) is quiesced. - 5.
+Issue a 'VARYPHY SIDEA,ON' command from the B-side system console.
+When the VARYPHY command completes the hardware is now capable of single-image operation. - 6.
+Issue the MVS CONFIG commands to bring the elements of the A-side online.
+When the CONFIG commands complete, if no errors were encountered, MVS/XA is operating in single-image mode with all elements (A and B sides) available.